elixir-europe/rdmkit/pages/your_domain/human_data/human_data.md

 ### Description

-For human data it is very important to use technical and procedural measures to ensure that the information is kept secure.
+For human data, it is very important to use technical and procedural measures to ensure that the information is kept secure.
 There might exist legal obligations to document and implement measures to ensure an adequate level of security.

 ### Considerations